 Over the years we have had more than our fair share of internal milestones, our first customer joined us in 2000 and is still with us to this day, in 2002 we signed our first legal customer, Martin Kaye, in 2003 we signed up our first recruitment customer, Angela Mortimer and in 2004 we hit 1,000 users, reaching the 10,000 user mark by 2016.

 In 2000 we were the first UK partner to be granted hosting rights for Microsoft Dynamics NAV and in 2002 we became fully accredited Citrix and Microsoft partners.
 In 2006 we achieved Microsoft Gold Partner status and in 2009 we were the founding member of the Citrix CSP Program.
 Following this, we adopted the PRINCE 2 project methodology and ITIL support framework, achieving 99% satisfaction in our annual customer survey.

 In 2010 we moved into our purpose built headquarters at Datapoint House, a 5 million pound state of the art data centre for our private use and we achieved our ISO 27001 security standard certification, complemented in 2016 by our Cyber Essentials Certification and G-Cloud 7 status.
-That same year we were also included in the London Stock Exchange Group's 'Top 1,000 Companies To Inspire Britain' report and were delighted to be featured again in the 2017 report.
+That same year we were also included in the London Stock Exchange Group's 'Top 1,000 Companies To Inspire Britain' report and were delighted to be featured again in the 2017 and 2018 reports.